STG-7/FastPagesSTG/_posts/AluminiPanelNotes.md

 Alumini personal experience in Internships:
 - Alumuni did Internships in Northrop Grumman
-- Alumini did nternships in a company doing APIs and web development
+- Alumini did internships in a company doing APIs and web development

 ### Addiional Information on Internships and Future Jobs